ricardocsantana/algonauts-2025/README.md

 ## License

 This repository is CC-BY-NC licensed, as found in the LICENSE file.
-Also check-out Meta Open Source [Terms of Use](https://opensource.fb.com/legal/terms/) and [Privacy Policy](https://opensource.fb.com/legal/privacy/).